kevinrouse/QBS_146/README.md

-# Course Project for QBS 177.
+# Course Project for QBS 146.
-Goal was to use machine learning on a tumor dataset to be able to predict if a tumor is malignant or benign.
-K-Means Clustering, Linear Discriminant Analysis,  (LDA)Decision Tree/Random Forest,Neural Network were used.
-The code as well as the presentation of results are in this repository.
+Goal was to use differential gene expression analysis with batch normalization to differntiate between healthy controls and patients with IBD.
+Used various clustering approaches to try and distinguish the two groups.
+The code as well as the presentation are located in this repository.